weeks, 5-6 days on and 2 days rest

 Completing a marathon tops many runners’ bucket lists.
 It requires dedication and commitment, but as long as you put in the work, you CAN run 26.2 miles.
 And it might be one of the highlights of your life.

 To run this iconic distance, you need a solid training plan.
 You also need sound advice on how to execute your workouts, boost your nutrition, and conquer race day.
-And that’s exactly what we’re here to provide with the new Runner’s World+ guide mile long run at a comfortable pace.
+And that’s exactly what we’re here to provide with the new Runner’s World+ guide VO2 Max vs Lactate Threshold: Which to Focus On.

 Paired with the RW+ Training Plan of your choice, this holistic training program, available exclusively to Runner’s World+ members, provides all the tools you need to navigate the entire marathon training journey—from picking a race to crushing your long runs.